amosjyng/ShallWeDebate/README.md

 ShallWeDebate
 =============

-Open source website designed to facilitate debate
+This is the source code of an [open source website](http://www.shallwedebate.com/) designed to facilitate debate

 Setup
 -----